Integrated-AI-Platform/Business_Notes/Business_Idea_Bank.md

 - Provides automatic prompt template generation that optimizes the LLM's answer to specific industries and use cases.

----

 ## 2. LLM-Driven Research and Decision-Making Assistant ("Research and Decision-Making Assistant")

 - A LLM-driven assistant that helps company employees find relevant information to a problem and helps with decision-making progress.

 > How does it work?

-- Instead of just relying on training data from the internet until 2021 like ChatGPT, this platform web-searches for relevant information up to date, as well as connects to the company's internal knowledge bases and find relevant information.
+- Instead of just relying on training data from the internet until 2021 like ChatGPT, this platform web-searches for relevant information up to date, as well as connects to the company's internal knowledge bases and finds relevant information.
 - After gathering relevant information and summarizing them for the user, it can also help the user make critical decisions.
 - Lately, the LLM will be provided in a secure manner that prevents any data leakage.